unrealwork/atsd-use-cases/tutorials/docker-monitoring/README.md

 * Number of logins for micro-services that execute the authentication function for web applications.
 * Total memory allocated and used by containers that are part of API applications hosted in a particular data center.

 The more metadata you have about each container, the easier to aggregate relevant information.
-With this approach you are not looking at statistics from terminated containers.
+With this approach you are not looking at statistics from stopped containers.
 Moreover, you see exactly what is happening at the microservice, service, and application level.
 You can look at the big picture or drilldown to the smallest details.

 ## Allocating Resources